Alexyazdani/PRBS-Automation-API/README.md

 First few setup lines:
 enable shell commands, enable PRBS, disable logging to not interfere with expected responses, disable exec timeout, instantiate error count and initial timestamp variables.

+The first exmaple file applies to a rather simple DUT.
+The second example file, PRBS_API_2, shows an example where the DUT being tested has 2 different PHYs, therefore 2 different sets of commands for different ports.
+Start, stop, and error check commands were implemented to detect port and decide which command set to use.
+There is also example code to pull out error count from registers returning MSB and LSB values.

 Functions:

 1. SerPortEnabledState()